EFFECTIVE: July 15, 2020

 If you have not done so already, please also review our Terms of Service (“Terms”).
 The Terms contain provisions that limit our liability to you and require you to resolve any dispute with us through final and binding arbitration on an individual basis and not as part of any class or representative action.

-“Personal Information" means information associated with or used to identify a specific person.
-Your Personal Information includes: (1) contact data (such as your e-mail address, mailing address, telephone number, school name and school grade); and (2) certain Usage Data, such as the IP address from which you access the Services (as further discussed in Section 3b. below)
+“Personal Information” means information associated with or used to identify a specific person.
+Your Personal Information includes: (1) contact data (such as your e-mail address, mailing address, telephone number, school name and school grade); and (2) Location Data (as defined below) and (3) certain Usage Data, such as the IP address from which you access the Services (as further discussed in Section 3b. below)

 “General Information” is information about an individual’s online activity that, by itself, cannot be used to identify him or her, such as browser type, operating system and the dates/times of Services access.